 The Home Alone AllianceSM is a partnership of public, private, and nonprofit sector organizations coming together to change the way health care organizations and professionals interface with family caregivers.

-Almost half (46%) of family caregivers say they perform medical/nursing tasks.
+20 million family caregivers say they perform medical/nursing tasks.
 These include handling prescriptions, helping someone climb the stairs with a cane, and caring for and cleaning wounds.
 Family caregivers often do these tasks with no training or help from health care professionals.

 Family caregivers often feeling stressed about performing these tasks and worry about making mistakes.
 The Home Alone AllianceSM is dedicated to creating solutions geared towards supporting family caregivers performing these complex tasks.

 Supported in part by: